Theatre education at the Playhouse

 - Theatre games

 Performance classes use a variety of activities, including but not limited to theatre games, scripted materials, original works, etc. to explore four performance essentials, which include:

 PERFORMANCE ACADEMY: Grades 5-12 (Approximately)

 In Performance Academy, actors are taken through a more disciplined process: Auditioning, rehearsing, and performing a play to learn how to polish skills in a dynamic, challenging environment.
-Previous experience is not required, but can be helpful.
+Previous experience is not required, but is strongly encouraged.
 Performance Academy rehearsals move quickly and are generally more rigorous than other classes and camps, so attendance i vital to the success of both the student and process.

 We understand that students’ successful experiences at The Playhouse are, in part, dependent upon the commitment of their parents or guardians.
 We appreciate your willingness to support your children in this regard.
 The following are a set of expectations designed to give your children meaningful and safe experiences.

-Your children depnds upon you to drop them off on time.
+Your children depend upon you to drop them off on time.
 Classes begin at the appointed hour, just like curtain time!
-Park your car in the lot and walk you children inside.
+Park your car in the lot and walk your children inside.
 There will be a sign-in sheet.
-If you need to arrive more than 15 minutes before class begins, sing up for our Before Care Program or plan to stay with your children in the lobby.
+If you need to arrive more than 15 minutes before classes begin, sign up for our Before Care Program or plan to stay with your children in the lobby.